Benefits of Moral Choices

 God’s way through life strengthens and encourages those following Him.
 There is security in following God.
 Those who reject God’s authority end up ruined and in terror (the Hebrew word umechittah means both).
 Proverbs 1:27 is a repeat of the same theme of Proverbs 10:25 in reverse order.
 The righteous last and the wicked disappear (Psalm 37:22; Matthew 5:5).

 - Are the riches in Proverbs 10:22 physical or spiritual wealth?

 - Why are lazy people irritating?

-The righteous also considers what others are willing to hear to further their teaching.
-The wicked uses twisted words to make evil appear acceptable.
-Thus, the words of a person reveals their inner character (Matthew 12:37).
+The righteous also consider what others are willing to hear to further their teaching.
+The wicked use twisted words to make evil appear acceptable.
+Thus, the words of a person reveal their inner character (Matthew 12:37).